liuchunlei0430/Matilda/README.md

 ### Dataset information

-`feature_num`: Number of total features in both training and test data for multi-omic data.
+`nfeatures_rna`: Number of RNAs in the dataset.

-`nfeatures_rna`: Number of RNA expressions in both training and test data for multi-omic data.
+`nfeatures_adt`: Number of ADTs in the dataset (can be null if atac is provided).

-`nfeatures_pro`: Number of ADT expressions in both training and test data for multi-omic data.
-Note in 2-modality data, it may represents the number of ATAC expressions.
+`nfeatures_atac`: Number of ATAC in the dataset (can be null if adt is provided).
+Note ATAC data should be summarised to the gene level as "gene activity score".

-`classify_dim`: Number of cell type.
+`classify_dim`: Number of cell types.

 ### Training and model config